Alicepinch/roots-cafe/TESTING.md

 ```

-When checking ami-responsive the white divider was overlapping the cover text background so I added the below media query to reduce the size of the divider for ipad:
+When doing furthur checks on ami-responsive I noticed the white divider was overlapping the cover text background.
+To fix this I added the below media query to reduce the size of the divider for ipad:

 Code: